damsalem/ext-signupsaver/readme.md

 This chrome extension uses a `manifest.json` as an outline of all pieces, sort of like a `package.json`.

 `/popup/` contains the markup and related files to handle everything you see after clicking on the extension button in Chrome.

+It also contains `popup.js` which handles the bookmarks
 # References Used to Build This Extension

 ## High Level Overview